tunnelvisionlabs/nasmjit/asmjit/README.txt

 ============

 AsmJit is a complete x86/x64 JIT Assembler for C++ language.
-It supports 32-bit and 64-bit mode, FPU, MMX, 3dNow, SSE, SSE2, SSE3 and SSE4 through type-safe API which mimics an Intel assembler syntax and eliminates nearly all common mistakes which can be done by developers at compile time or run-time.
+It supports 32-bit and 64-bit modes, FPU, MMX, 3dNow, SSE, SSE2, SSE3 and SSE4 through type-safe API which mimics an Intel assembler syntax and eliminates nearly all common mistakes that can happen at compile time or run-time.

 AsmJit has a high-level code generation classes which can be used as a portable way to create JIT code.
 It abstracts differences caused by 32-bit/64-bit mode, function calling conventions, and platform specific ABI.

 AsmJit has been successfully tested by various C++ compilers (including MSVC, GCC, Clang, and BorlandC++) under all major operating systems (including Windows, Linux and Mac).

 Features
 ========